ryLAn3404/GcvtS6MEgaY/0zz/ZofF/MJJ/cloud-native-development-optimization_nxOAU_1747918725.md

-in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell furnished to do so, subject to the following conditions:
+in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.